 We’re all experiencing an increased amount of tension in our lives, but the last thing we wanna do is let it keep us from a solid night of sleep.

 So how do we turn off the brain and get to counting sheep?
-Here are 5 tips to get you there.
+Here are 4 tips to lower stress and sleep better.

 Take it from an expert: “This is actually a time when we need to remember and be mindful of how we are living our lives in this very different way.
-So, we need to keep our lives as close to our routine as possible,” Navya Singh, PysD, a psychologist and research scientist at the Columbia University department of psychiatry said.
+So, we need to keep our lives as close to our routine as possible,” says Navya Singh, PsyD, a psychologist at the Columbia University department of psychiatry.

 While that afternoon siesta might feel good, studies show that it’s going to mess up your sleep in the long run.
-Try and use your routine sleep schedule as an anchor to keep you feeling yourself as we ride this thing out.
+Try and use your sleep schedule routine as an anchor to keep feeling 💯.

-Blue Light = No Sleep.
 All of the screens in our life emit blue light.
-Even when your smartphone tells you it’s in night mode, yeah, your eyeballs are still soaking up blue light.
+Even when your smartphone tells you it’s in night mode, your eyeballs are still soaking up blue light.

 Seriously though, along with avoiding screens, avoid anything that may cause extra anxiety before bed.
 Let your calming music and good book usher you into a night of sweet sweet sheets.